How to Transcribe Videos for Accessibility and ADA Compliance

 Content Repurposing

 Transcripts become raw material for blog posts, social media content, email newsletters, and more.
-One video becomes multiple content assets, maximizing your content marketing ROI.
+One video becomes several content assets, getting more out of your content marketing.

 Implementing Accessibility in Your Video Workflow

-Build accessibility into your production process rather than treating it as an afterthought.
+Build accessibility into your production process.
+Don't treat it as an afterthought.

 Pre-Production Planning